 You can learn the practical applications of the regulations by reviewing the Debt Collection FAQs provided by the Federal Trade Commission (FTC).

 It explains your rights in simple English.
-Sometimes just knowing your rights and reciting them to a collection agent will be enough to make him or her more agreeable.
+Sometimes just knowing your rights and reciting them will be enough to make them more agreeable.

 Complaints Against General Service Bureau

-There have been just 20 complaints filed against General Service Bureau through the Better Business Bureau within the past three years, which is extremely low for a collection agency.
+There have been just 20 complaints filed against them through the BBB within the past three years, which is extremely low for a collection agency.